a-ads/blog/content/blog/how-to-change-and-confirm-a-withdrawal-address.md

 ![Withdrawal address sucessfully confirmed](../../static/assets/withdrawal-change-4.png "Withdrawal address sucessfully confirmed")

 Note: If your withdrawal changes we will freeze all subsequent withdrawals until you confirm the new address via email.
 If it were not you who changed the address, then you would have a better chance to prevent the loss of your funds.

 After confirmation, **withdrawals will be suspended for three days, as a regular measure to protect your funds**.

+With this, you have successfully changed and confirmed your withdrawal address.